tstone/MicrowaveJS/README.md

 The date can be written in any way you like, including the following formats:

 - `MMMM dd, yyyy`
+- `MMMM dd, yyyy HH:mm`
 - `MM/DD/YYYY`
 - etc.

+#### Publish in the future

+Just set the date of your post to a future date/time and your post will only show up on/after that date.

 Settings
 --------